-1 Department of Industrial Engineering and Management, National Yunlin University of Science and Technology, Yunlin, Taiwan Email:hungyh@yuntech.edu.tw
+1 Department of Industrial Engineering and Management, National Yunlin University of Science and

+Technology, Yunlin, Taiwan

+Email:hungyh@yuntech.edu.tw

-Internet of (ToI) brought fields. things has transformations in various the manufacturing industry.
+Internet of things (IoT) brought transformations various has in fields. the manufacturing industry.
 Its technology has been applied extensively in including industries, including the industrial internet of things (IIoT).
-IIoT can be described as the industrial framework where numerous devices or equipment are connected and synchronized by applying gateway, third-party technologies and cloud computing in a machine-to-machine (M2M) communication.
-Recently, the application of predictive maintenance (PdM) in the IIoT has attracted considerable attention from various researchers and professionals.
+IIoT can be described as the industrial framework where numerous devices or equipment are connected and synchronized by applying gateway, third-party technologies and cloud computing in machine-to-machine (M2M) communication.
+Recently, the application of predictive maintenance (PdM) in the IIoT has attracted considerable attention researchers and professionals.
 This study surveyed the PdM-related studies from 2010 to 2019.
 It investigates the disciplinary distribution of emerging the PdM-related topics.
-The findings of this study show that big data, prognostics management (PHM) are the and health key issues driving researches, which are associated with PdM.
+The findings of this study show that big data, IoT, and prognostics and health management (PHM) are the key issues driving researches, which are associated with PdM.
 Additionally, this study investigates the present cloud solution for achieving the goal of PdM using the cloud machine learning module.
 The results demonstrated that the cloud-computing solution offers the appropriate tools needed for the users to analyze their equipment data and build the maintenance strategy